 While the precise nature of every law enforcement agency is different, all agencies share human resources as the most expensive part of their budget.
 The recruitment, selection, and training of high-quality officers should be a high priority.
 Recruitment and training are very expensive.
 The selection of candidates who do not complete the training process and high turnover rates among those who do cost taxpayers millions of dollars each year.
-Many people are drawn to police work for a variety of reasons that include excitement, government pay and benefits, and the opportunity to help people.
+Many people are drawn to police work for various reasons, including excitement, government pay and benefits, and the opportunity to help people.

-For many, these expectations about the job are not realistic, and they soon find that they are not “cut out” for police work.
+For many, these job expectations are unrealistic, and they soon find that they are not “cut out” for police work.
 Many good officers leave police departments to take on better-paying jobs with specialized state and local law enforcement agencies.
 Some leave the profession altogether, finding more lucrative opportunities elsewhere.
-Law enforcement agencies should give careful consideration as to why an individual wants to become a police officer in the first place.
+Law enforcement agencies should carefully consider why an individual wants to become a police officer in the first place.

 The source of conflict is disagreement over what type of person is best able to handle the responsibilities of a police officer.
 One continuing debate is the amount and type of education appropriate for a police officer.
 Another debate involves the police agency’s racial makeup.
 While there is general agreement on the need for a police department to reflect the makeup of the community it serves, there is considerable disagreement on how that balance should be attained.
 The courts have put to rest some of the physical requirements thought to be important for the police for so many years.
 But the question of the psychological make-up of an officer—and how it should be measured—has yet to be resolved.